mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build-mksource.rst

   mmpack source package of only subfolders modified by the git commit being checked out.

+--update-version-from-vcs
+  update version stored in the generated source package as update since tag named after the version in the specs.

 --help, -h
   Show help and exit